Veeeetzzzz/pest-control-management-system/README.md

 This project also makes a few assumptions:

 - You do not have an existing data source or line of business system, so you require a stand alone system.
-Login flow is managed via Azure.
-MongoDB is used to safely store user bookings, customer details.
 - Azure/Entra is the only acceptable autentication - all users are authenticated against your own Entra directory and only users in your Organsation can sign in with their Microsoft account.
 Most secure for internal applications.
 - Roles/Scopes are Manager/Operative and have different views, you should have full access to the Azure portal to configure this.
-Sign up for a [free E5 Sandbox](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started) and sign into [Entra Admin](https://entra.microsoft.com/) with your new Organsational account.

 ## Demo/screenshots